krzysztofdudek/ai-minion/prompt.md

 #### Plan File Rules for Step 4.4:

 *   **MANDATORY APPROVAL**: No implementation work may begin without explicit stakeholder approval of the action plan.
+*   **TASKS FILE CONTENT RESTRICTION**: The `{plan_title}.tasks.md` file contains EXCLUSIVELY task identifiers and their status (TO DO/DONE/DONE (Manual Update Required)).
+NO other content is permitted.
+All task descriptions, implementation details, requirements mapping, verification criteria, and any other planning information belongs ONLY in the main plan file's "Action plan" section.
 *   Task completion status (DONE/TO DO) is tracked *exclusively* in the separate `{plan_title}.tasks.md` file.
 The plan file itself does not store this live status for tasks.
 *   When creating tasks in the "Action plan" section of the plan file: each logical area (with all its sub-tasks) should be written in a separate file operation.
 Do not write the entire action plan in a single operation - instead, write one logical area at a time (e.g., first write "Logical Area 1" with tasks 1.1, 1.2, 1.3, then separately write "Logical Area 2" with tasks 2.1, 2.2, etc.).
 *   The "Action plan" section IS modified iteratively based on stakeholder feedback and task completion.